zooba/python-api-pep/PEP.md

 * `importlib` implements a hook from the core layer (to provide the imported module), uses the platform interaction layer (via the `os` module), and may use text codecs provided by the optional stdlib layer (via the codec registry in this layer).

-## Optional stdlib layer
+## Optional stdlib layers

 This layer provides modules that fundamentally stand alone.
 None of the lower levels may depend on these components being present, and components in this layer should explicitly declare dependencies on others in the same layer.

-This layer is valuable for embedders and distributors that want to omit certain functionality.
-For example, omitting `socket` should be possible when that functionality is not required, as it is in the Optional stdlib layer, and omitting it should only affect those components in the optional stdlib layer that have explicitly required it.
+This layer is mostly valuable for embedders and distributors that want to omit certain functionality.
+For example, omitting `socket` should be possible when that functionality is not required, and omitting it should only affect those components in the optional stdlib layer that explicitly require it.

+Examples of the contents of the optional stdlib layers:

 * platform-independent algorithms (e.g. `itertools`, `statistics`)
 * application-specific functionality (e.g. `email`, `socket`, `ftplib`, `ssl`)